How to Grow and Care for Foxtail Fern (Asparagus densiflorus 'Meyeri') Indoors

 Toxicity

 The foliage of mature plants can develop sharp spines on the branches which can cause skin irritation if handled with bare hands.
-Therefore, always wear gloves when handling the Plume Asparagus.
+Therefore, always wear gloves when handling the plant.

 Where to Buy

-If you are looking to add Asparagus Fern to your collection, buy Asparagus Ferns online from Etsy.
+If you are looking to add Asparagus Fern to your collection, you may get them online from Etsy (Link to Etsy) or from Amazon (Link to Amazon).

 Asparagus densiflorus 'Meyeri' Care Indoors

-Foxtail Fern (Asparagus densiflorus 'Meyeri') blossoms in medium to bright, indirect light, cool to average warmth and moderately moist, rich, well-drained soils coupled with regular feeding.
+Foxtail Fern (Asparagus densiflorus 'Meyeri') blossoms in medium to bright indirect light, average warmth of 16-280C, moderate humidity of 50-55% and moderately moist, rich, well-drained, all purpose mix coupled with weekly feeding during the growing season.

 Watering

-Water Foxtail Fern thoroughly during the growing season while allowing the top 2 in. of soil to dry a little between waterings.
+Water Foxtail Fern thoroughly during the growing season while allowing the top 2-3 inches of soil to dry a little between waterings.

 Light Requirements

-Foxtail Fern grows best in medium to bright, indirect light conditions away from direct sunlight as direct sunlight can scorch the leaves.
+Foxtail Fern grows best in medium to bright indirect light (dappled light).
+Keep it away from direct sunlight as it can scorch the leaves.

 Temperature and Humidity

-An average warmth within the range of 12-280C is ideal for Foxtail Fern.
+An average warmth of 16-280C is ideal for Foxtail Fern.
 A room temperature that is comfortable for you is ideal for this plant.
+Though it can adapt to a wide range of temperatures, constantly high temperatures can cause yellowing and dropping of leaves.
+Check out our guide on understanding temperature for houseplants.

-Foxtail Fern has no need for high humidity.
+Foxtail Fern has no need for extra humidity.
+Moderate humidity of 50-55% is perfect for this plant.
 However, it benefits from occasional misting of the leaves especially when the temperatures are high.

 Potting Mix